 Do siego nowego roku!
 (Don't ask for a translation - few Poles can explain what this traditional Polish New Year's greeting means).
-1 January falls on a Tuesday in 2013 and is a public holiday.
+1 January falls on a Thursday in 2015 and is a public holiday.
 Friday 2nd will see few people in the office...

 Three Kings' – the twelfth night.
 Since 2011 a public holiday.
 The quid pro quo for introducing this additional new public holiday was that public holidays falling on weekends would no longer be replaced by days off in lieu during the next week.
 This year's Three Kings falls on a Tuesday, so Monday will be quiet in the workplace.
 You can take your office Christmas decorations down today, or, like more traditional Poles, keep them up until Candlemass Day on 2 February (see below).

-The finale of the Wielka Orkiestra Świątecznej Pomocy, ('Great Orchestra of Christmas Charity') is Poland's biggest 'flag day' style event, with volunteers shaking collecting boxes everywhere, usually on the second Sunday of January.
-This 'Band Aid' style charity event organised by Jerzy Owsiak every year since 1993 has become a landmark on the way to Poland becoming a civil society.
-Each year, tens of millions of zlotys are gathered in and passed onto children's hospitals, and starting this year, to old peoples' charities.
+The finale of the Wielka Orkiestra Świątecznej Pomocy, ('Great Orchestra of Christmas Charity') is Poland's biggest 'flag day'-plus-telethon style event, with volunteers shaking collecting boxes everywhere, usually on the second Sunday of January.
+WOŚP has been organised by Jerzy Owsiak every year since 1993, becoming a landmark on Poland's way to becoming a civil society.
+Each year, tens of millions of zlotys are gathered in and passed onto children's hospitals, and starting last year, to old folks' charities.
 The least you can do is to stuff a large bill into a collecting box and wear your large, red, heart-shaped badge on your warm winter coat with pride.
 Corporate support also welcome (and highly visible)!

 The New Year signals the beginning of karnawał.
 While the Rio carnival or New Orleans' Mardi Gras last but a few days, Poland has the longest carnival in the world - a fact that its tourist promotion body has failed to exploit.
 Carnival lasts from 1 January to Shrove Tuesday (12 February), the ideal antidote to long, cold, dark nights, when Spring still seems a long, long way off.
 This is the time to party, to dance, to feast - for businesses the ideal excuse for press launches, off-site staff events, mixers, mingles and anything else involving people, music, drink and a party atmosphere.
 Caution: It can be difficult hiring function rooms etc at hotels during this time – plan ahead.
 Even if Easter is relatively early this year, Carnival is still very long!